 :1: Stiiizy is backed by Shryne Group, Inc.

 Oh my, that says a mouthful.
-The Shryne Group touts their commitment to social justice, and expresses optimistic plans to expand throughout California.
+The Shryne Group touts its commitment to social justice and expresses optimistic plans to expand throughout California.
 They cultivate in Humboldt and Oakland counties, and retail throughout the major coastal cities with several outlets under construction in the Inland Empire.
 There’s also talk of entering European and Asian markets.

 :2: Stiiizy is coming to Michigan.